worldline/angular-training/docs/src/en/components.md

 ![Data sharing](../assets/child-parent.png)

 ::: details Before Signals and Angular 17
 `input()` and `output()` signals were introduced in Angular 17.
 Their ancestors are the decorators `Input()` and `Output()`.
 Both syntax can be used in lieu and place of each other as long as Angular uses the zone.js library.
-In each subsequent paragraphs, both the signal and decorator syntax will be presented to accomodate older generation projects.
+In each subsequent paragraphs, both the signal and decorator syntax will be presented to accommodate older generation projects.

 Use signals if you are starting out on a new project.
 If you are on a legacy project in Angular 17+, use signals in new components and refactor progressively the already existing components.
 This will greatly help when Angular drops zone.js support in future versions as less refactoring will be needed.
 :::